-The Annual Leave provisions shall apply to regular and limited-term employees hired on or after July 15, 1977, and before the implementation of the 2019-2023 MOU.
+The Annual Leave provisions shall apply to regular and limited term employees hired on or after July 15, 1977 and before the 2017-2021 MOU was adopted by the Board of Supervisors on January 4, 2019.

 Section 1.
 Cessation of Annual Leave, Transition Time Period to Use Annual Leave